Fajardo, Puerto Rico: History

 Fajardo was founded in 1760, 1773 or 1774 (depending on the authority) as Santiago de Fajardo.
 It was one of the locations used by the American troops to invade Puerto Rico.
-On August 1, 1898 the USS Puritan under the command of Captain Frederic W. Rodgers, was sailing by the coastline of the city of Fajardo, when Rogers noticed the Faro de Las Cabezas de San Juan (Cape San Juan lighthouse) which was supposed to be the landing site for the US Army in Puerto Rico.
-Rodgers ordered some of his men ashore, which included Puerto Rican volunteers, with the mission of posting the American flag atop the lighthouse.
+On August 1, 1898 the USS Puritan under the command of Captain Frederic W. Rodgers, sailed the coastline near the city of Fajardo when he spotted the Faro de Las Cabezas de San Juan (Cape San Juan lighthouse), which was supposed to be the landing site for the US Army in Puerto Rico.
+Rodgers ordered some of his men ashore, including Puerto Rican volunteers, with the mission to post the American flag atop the lighthouse.

-On November 14, 1824, in what was dubbed the "Foxhardo" Affair, a US Naval Officer named David Porter went ashore in Fajardo with 200 seamen and marines, threatening to destroy Fajardo because one of his men had been arrested in Puerto Rico.
+On November 14, 1824, in what was dubbed the "Foxhardo" Affair, US Naval Officer David Porter landed at Fajardo with 200 seamen and marines, threatening to destroy Fajardo because one of his men had been arrested in Puerto Rico.
 For taking this action without US approval, Porter was later court-martialed.

-Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
-In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Fajardo was 16,782.
+After the Spanish–American War, Puerto Rico was ceded by Spain under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
+In 1899, the United States Department of War conducted a census of Puerto Rico and determined that the population of Fajardo was 16,782.

 On September 20, 2017 Hurricane Maria struck the island of Puerto Rico.
 In Fajardo, the hurricane triggered numerous landslides with its strong winds and significant amount of rainfall.